 What does this Integration do?
 This integration will allow you to create, send, and track quotes, proposals, and contracts from within Nutshell.
-You will be able to start the document creation process from Leads, Contacts and Organization objects from Nutshell.
+You will be able to start the document creation process from Leads, Contacts and Companies objects from Nutshell.
 Lead records with all of your custom fields and contact information, product info as well as pricing details, will flow into your documents seamlessly.

 Before you get started, however, please make sure that you have a PandaDoc account (Don’t have one yet?
 Start 14-day free trial!) and you’ve installed the PandaDoc Chrome extension for Nutshell (currently this integration is only available for Chrome browser users).

 To install the Chrome extension, go to your PandaDoc account, Settings > Integrations, find Nutshell, click on it and click “Install Chrome extension”.

 Step 1: Login to your Nutshell account and access the PandaDoc panel

 To access the PandaDoc panel, open any deal or organization record.
 If you see a screen like this, please click “connect” and login to your PandaDoc account.